 Science & Nature Programs are offered throughout the year to families, home schooling groups, and girl scout troops.
 School Holiday and School Break Programs for upper primary aged students are also available.

-The Nature School: Cutchogue 9:00 am to 1:00 pm on Tuesdays in 2019.
-Fridays will be added in January 2020.
+The Nature School: Cutchogue 9:00 am to 1:00 pm on Tuesdays.
+Fridays will be added soon.
 This outdoor educational enrichment program is designed to run each week during the school calendar year.
-The Nature School, which is separate from our one hour regular programs, is an “outdoor school” focusing on Science, Math, Art, Writing, and Conservation.
+The Nature School, which is separate from our regular programs, is an “outdoor school” focusing on Science, Math, Art, Writing, Conservation, and Environmental Stewardship.